Dollman (film): Cast

-Sequel
+Crossover

 The Dollman character has a post credits cameo in Bad Channels, where he is searching for a girl called Bunny, who was shrunk to be about his size.
 This is changed to Ginger through editing in the next film, 1993's Dollman vs. Demonic Toys.
 That crossover sequel uses a lot of archive footage to tell the back story of the various characters.
 It pits Bardo against four evil toys in a warehouse, who are trying to resurrect their demon master.
 Bardo even gets himself a girlfriend called Ginger (a similarly shrunken nurse, returning from the movie Bad Channels) and they help a normal sized police officer called Judith Gray to deal with the demonic toys once more, having already dealt with the nasty playthings before, in Demonic Toys.

-Releases
+Canceled sequel

+In 1999, Charles Band mentioned the possibility of another Dollman film in Retro Puppet Master's Videozone.
+This project never materialized.

+TV pilot

+In 1993, Full Moon Features teamed with NBC to produce a TV pilot for a Dollman television series to potentially premiere during the 1993–94 Fall schedule.
+NBC ultimately passed on the series.

+Home media

 Dollman made its DVD debut in the 2005 box set "The Dollman/Demonic Toys Box Set".
 The film was also featured in the limited-edition boxed set "Full Moon Features: The Archive Collection", a 20th anniversary collection which featured 18 of Full Moon's most popular films.

 On November 9, 2010, Echo Bridge Home Entertainment released a triple feature set containing this film, Demonic Toys and Dollman vs. Demonic Toys.

 Dollman was released on Blu-ray in the US on December 17, 2013, by Full Moon Entertainment.